 Adorning the walls is plenty of fishing, hunting, and shooting paraphernalia from horns to crooks which are the only remaining relics before its refurb, ensuring it doesn't feel out of place with the area.
 Its 10 rooms have their own identities, with bold patterned wallpaper, brightly colored soft furnishings, and botanical painting of flora and fauna.

-- The Bath Arms at Longleat, Wiltshire
+The Bath Arms at Longleat, Wiltshire

 Although just 30 minutes from Bath, you'd be forgiven for thinking this pub is actually in Bath.
 Instead, it's set in the village of Horningsham on the edge of the Longleat estate and its safari park.
 Also part of the Beckford group of pubs, it's an elegant traditional inn steeped in history and the group's recognizable style.

-Much of its produce comes from the Longleat estate, including game meat, and the menu includes souped-up versions of fish and chips, steak, and ploughmans along with modern fare like spicy mixed bean cassoulet and a crispy poached egg, plus wood-fired pizzas.
+Much of its produce comes from the Longleat estate, including game meat, and the menu includes souped-up versions of fish and chips, steak and plowman along with modern fare like spicy mixed bean cassoulet and a crispy poached egg, plus wood-fired pizzas.
 While upstairs across its 16 rooms, the group's usual color palette is at play, with tones of mossy greens, pale pinks, and blues among hints of grey and cream along with the ever-present Bramley products.
 The smallest is dinky, and even the largest are not huge, but some do have roll-top baths in them and one has an Indian-style four-poster bed.

 Follow Emma on Instagram @Emmahendy_